What is multi-level IVR?

 If a multi-level IVR feature isn’t a fit for your kind of business, an auto-attendant is a professional alternative that will organize your communications while keeping things perfectly simple.

-Use Case
+Use cases

-If you’re looking to organize communications from two or more office locations or make your sales or customer support teams more productive, multiple levels of the IVR menu will automate routine communication tasks, organize call handling, and reduce wait time for better customer experience.
+If you’re looking to organize communications from two or more office locations or make your sales or customer support teams more productive, multiple levels of the IVR menu will automate routine communication tasks, organize call handling, and reduce wait time for a better customer experience.

 MightyCall isn’t just a Multi-Level IVR Provider, but a wholesome business phone system with 30+ business features.
 Unlike phone systems that work only for small or large businesses, MightyCall’s system is unique and flexible.
-Choose between the IVR system you prefer – whether it’s a simple one, or a multi-layer system – set everything up in no time with our live customer support, and put your business in reliable hands.
+Choose between the IVR systems you prefer – whether it’s a simple one or a multi-layer system – set everything up in no time with our live customer support, and put your business in reliable hands.